automizer/mobile-app-automizer/README.md

 If you choose to upload your app to your own CDN then don't forget to update functions and values on the upload section in the file **.ma-automizer.js**.
 This tool automatically creates **manifest.plist** and **exportOptions.plist** files for iOS app.

-**Apple App Store** (Experimental)
+**Apple App Store**

-If you choose to upload your app to Apple App Store then this CLI tool automatically will add **exportOptions.plist** file to your repo.
+If you choose to upload your app to Apple App Store (TestFlight) then you should create an [app-specific password](https://support.apple.com/en-us/HT204397) on your Apple ID account page.
+Also this CLI tool automatically will add **exportOptions.plist** file to your repo.

 **Google Play Store** (Experimental)